-The temporary graduate student classification is normally used for two groups of students: (1) Students who are working on prerequisites or are in the process of filing for admission into a graduate degree program; (2) Nondegree students whose intent is to take course work for personal improvement.
-A student who wishes to become a candidate for an advanced degree should consult with the chosen major department at the time of application for admission as a temporary graduate student.
+The graduate continuing nondegree classification is normally used for two groups of students: (1) Students who are working on prerequisites or are in the process of filing for admission into a graduate degree program; (2) Nondegree students whose intent is to take course work for personal improvement.
+A student who wishes to become a candidate for an advanced degree should consult with the chosen major department at the time of application for admission as a graduate continuing nondegree student.
 The major department will advise applicants of the procedure for obtaining regular graduate student status.
-Admission as a temporary graduate student is obtained through the IUPUI Graduate Office, Union Building A102, 620 Union Drive, Indianapolis, Indiana 46202-5167 [(317) 274-1577].
+Admission as a graduate continuing nondegree student is obtained through the IUPUI Graduate Office, Union Building 518, 620 Union Drive, Indianapolis, IN 46202-5167 [(317) 274-1577].

-Not more than 12 hours of credit earned under this classification may be used on a plan of study for a Purdue University degree program without approval of the major department and the Purdue Graduate School.
+No more than 12 hours of credit earned under this classification may be used on a plan of study for a Purdue University degree program without approval of the major department and the Purdue University Graduate School.
 Similarly, not more than 9 hours of credit earned under this classification may be used in a plan of study for an Indiana University degree program without approval of the major department.